ENZYME-APD/tapir-archicad-automation/README.md

 This repository contains the Tapir Archicad automation package.
 It consists of several components:
 - [Tapir Archicad Add-On](archicad-addon): An Add-On that registers several new JSON commands on top of the official commands provided by Graphisoft.
 You can see the list of new commands [here](https://enzyme-apd.github.io/tapir-archicad-automation/archicad-addon).
 This is ready to use, see the installation instructions below.
-- [Tapir Python Package](python-package): A Grasshopper friendly Python wrapper for the Archicad JSON commands.
-This is heavily work in progress at the moment.
 - [Tapir Grasshopper Plugin](grasshopper-plugin): A Grasshopper plugin to help using the above components even for non-programmers.
-This is heavily work in progress at the moment.
+This is work in progress at the moment.

 ## Architecture